-One common question that I talk with students and parents about is regarding the schedule of tests and test prep for the ACT or SAT.
+Many students and parents ask when the SAT or ACT test should be taken and when test prep should start.
 There are many factors to consider and it can vary based on the student’s starting scores and goal score.
 Below are some things to consider.

 - Take a practice test of both the ACT and the SAT.
 During the summer before junior year, try a full length practice ACT and SAT.
 There are free full length tests on www.actstudent.org and www.collegeboard.org , respectively.
 This way, you can see which test best showcases your strengths.
 Because colleges will use either test in the admissions process, it is a good idea to know on which test your preparation efforts will be best spent.